dennis-pnguyen/c0723-code-solutions/dom-querying/dom-query-quiz-notes.md

   to help with debugging, to show us what object's we're interacting with

 - What is a "model"?
+  The model represents the logical structure of the document and the way a document is accessed and manipulated.
+Represented through nodes and elements (branches and leaves).
 - Which "document" is being referred to in the phrase Document Object Model?
   All page content as objects which can be modified
 - What is the word "object" referring to in the phrase Document Object Model?